Harvard-Slade-Lab/Physical-activity-data-correlate-with-fluctuations-in-estradiol/README.md

 This repository contains code and data necessary for replicating the results from our paper "Physical activity data correlate with fluctuations in estradiol."

+## Code
+* Run main.ipynb to produce the figures presented in our paper
+* model_functions.py contains functions for validating the shank-only XGBoost model for female participants
+* data_functions.py contains functions for formatting the shank-only XGBoost model energy expenditure estimates
+* plotting_functions.py contains functions for creating correlation plots used to compare energy expenditure with hormone reference values

 ## Data
 Data included in this repository are as follows:
 * **energy_estimates.pkl.zip:** Energy expenditure estimates from a data-driven model trained on shank IMU data and ground-truth respirometry